YeetingWaterbottle/I-hate-spotify-ads/README.md

 **<h2>⚠Windows Only. if Your Spotify Installition Path is Different From The One in The Code, Please Change The Path.
 The Program is Still Not Finished.</h2>**
-<h3>Also the keyboard module is required. pip install keyboard</h3>

 I-hate-spotify-ads
 A simple python program to auto restart spotify when an ad start playing.